 How COVID-19 is Impacting Healthcare Staffing

-COVID-19 has changed the United States and world landscape forever.
+Understanding how COVID-19 impacts healthcare staffing and has changed the United States and world landscape forever is essential right now.
 Every person has been affected in some way, and no industry has been left untouched.
 In particular, the healthcare industry has been profoundly transformed.
 While many hospitals are overrun with patients, some ambulatory surgical centers and primary care physician practices struggle to keep their doors open.

 How has COVID-19 impacted the healthcare staffing market?
 The situation regarding staffing is ever-changing.
 While the pandemic represents many steep challenges, we see the silver lining of the situation in that it provides us the opportunity to showcase the importance of healthcare staffing during times like these.
 Let’s explore some of the ways healthcare staff is being impacted.

 Hospitals have experienced massive cancellations of non-critical procedures and surgeries, and anesthesiologists have been reallocated to help ICUs overwhelmed with COVID patients.
 In particular, front-line doctors and nurses are in high demand.
 Many surgeries and other procedures have been canceled to free up staff to fill critical needs, but there is still a severe gap.

 Some specialties like vascular surgeries continue nearly uninterrupted, given that the majority of these cases are true emergencies.
 Meanwhile, specialties like gastroenterology and radiology are severely impacted.
 People are opting to postpone non-urgent diagnostic tests, so many radiologists have been furloughed simply because there are no images to read, and likewise for gastroenterologists because people are simply not having procedures.